Abandoned & Little-Known Airfields:

 The 1973 USGS topo map depicted the Delaware Springs airfield, but it was unlabeled.

-In the 1996 USGS aerial photo, the outline of the original, 550' wide runways were still barely apparent.
+A 1996 USGS aerial photo showed the outline of Delaware Spring's original 550' wide runways were still barely apparent.

 Within these outlines, the more recent, narrower runways were much more distinct.